 Who can donate blood

-- Being between the ages of 18 and 65.
-However, people over the age of 16 can donate blood as long as they have parental or guardian authorization and fulfill the other requirements for donation;
+- Must be between the ages of 18 and 65, although people over the age of 16 can donate with parent or guardian authorization

 How to donate blood

-If a person wants to donate blood they should go to one of the blood collection stations, fill out a form with various questions about their health and living habits.
-The form will be reviewed by a specialist and, if the person is fit, you can then sit in a comfortable chair for the donation.
+People who wish to donate blood should go to a blood collection center and fill out a form that asks about health status and lifestyle.
+The form will be assessed by a specialist, and if qualified, you will be guided to a comfortable chair or bed.

 A nurse will insert a needle into a vein in your arm, where blood will flow into a collection pouch.
 The donation takes about half an hour.
 You may be able to take this time off of work without any consequences.